 - With your spatula, mix the dough ball around again.
 You should notice the texture of the dough is now much smoother than before with less dough sticking to the spatula.

-- No-knead method: Cover the dough or transport it to a plastic container and let it sit at room temperature over night.
+- No-knead method: Cover the dough or transport it to a plastic container and let it sit at room temperature 24 hours.
+If you want to use it sooner, you'll need to knead manually and double (or triple) the yeast.
+More yeast = faster rise, but the tradeoff is a yeasty taste.

-- Traditional method: Give the dough a quick 10 -15 minute (max) knead then cover it up and let it rise for 1-3 hours, or until it’s approximately doubled in size.
-The time will vary depending on the temperature of your room (Note: For this method to work, you’ll need to use 5-7g of yeast)
+- Traditional method: Give the dough a 20-30 minute knead until it can stretch translucently without tearing (called the "window pane test"), then cover it up and let it rise for 1-3 hours, or until it's approximately doubled in size.
+The time will vary depending on the temperature of your room and how much yeast you use.
+Note: For this method to work, you'll need to use 1-3g of yeast.
+Less time = more yeast required to rise in time.
+The no-knead method is more reliable, less work, and tastes better.

-- For either method, give the dough a final quick knead (1-2 minutes), then weigh and divide the dough up into tightly rolled individual dough balls.
+- For either method, once the dough is strong and stretchable, weigh and divide the dough into tightly rolled individual dough balls for proofing.
 This step is crucial and will have a big impact on your finished product.
 Check the video above for visual instructions on how to do this.

 - Alternatively, place the floured container with the dough ball in the fridge for up to 3 days.
 When you’re ready to use it, make sure to give it 2-3 hours to reach room temperature before using it.
 If you live in a warm climate, this might take a lot less time.